datacarpentry/image-processing/_episodes/08-connected-components.md

 > {: .solution}
 {: .challenge}

-You might wonder why the connected component analysis (with with `sigma=2.0`, and `threshold=0.9`) finds 11 objects, whereas we would expect only 7 objects.
+You might wonder why the connected component analysis (with `sigma=2.0`, and `threshold=0.9`) finds 11 objects, whereas we would expect only 7 objects.
 Where are the four additional objects?
 With a bit of detective work, we can spot some small objects in the image, for example, near the left border.

 ![junk.jpg mask detail](../fig/09-junk-cca-detail.png)